jesse-kaufman/portfolio-site/hugo/content/projects/networked-time-clock-system/index.md

   - PyGTK
   - Python
 ---
 *This article covers a project I developed around 2003 for my employer at the time.
-It showcases some of my early experience in full-stack development, system administration, and commercial software deployment.*
+I've tried to cover what I can recall, but it's been quite a while, so details are fuzzy at best.
+However, it showcases some of my early experience in full-stack development, system administration, and commercial software deployment.*

 ## Overview